celeritas-project/celeritas/doc/appendices/administration.rst

    :ref:`contributing guidelines <contributing>`.
 They should regularly contribute new code, perform code reviews, publish new results using Celeritas, and/or participate in Celeritas stand-up meetings and hackathons.

+Core advisor
+   Advisors maintain close ties to Celeritas but are not consistently developing or validating it.
+They should be officially part of a Celeritas proposal or funded work even though they may charge only a small fraction of their time.
+Core advisors are encouraged to perform code reviews and attend meetings, and they are expected to have a leadership role in long-term project planning.

 Contributor
    Anyone can submit a pull request that conforms to the contribution